Salt and cardiovascular disease: Hypertension and cardiovascular disease

-As of 2019, major government research organizations, such as the US Centers for Disease Control and Prevention and the European Food Safety Authority, advise consumers to reduce their consumption of salt to lower the risk of cardiovascular diseases.
+As of 2019, major government research organizations, such as the US Centers for Disease Control and Prevention and the European Food Safety Authority, advise consumers to reduce their salt consumption to lower the risk of cardiovascular diseases.

-One 2016 review found that five studies were supportive of the evidence that reduced sodium intake lowers cardiovascular disease incidence and mortality, three contradicted this evidence, and two found insufficient evidence to reach a conclusion.
+One 2016 review found that five studies supported the evidence that reduced sodium intake lowers cardiovascular disease incidence and mortality, three contradicted this evidence, and two found insufficient evidence to conclude.
 The survey found 27 primary studies and 106 letters in academic journals in support of the salt evidence, 34 primary studies and 51 letters contradicting the evidence, and 7 primary studies and 19 letters that were inconclusive.
-There are several long-term studies which found that groups with sodium-reduced diets have lower incidences of cardiovascular disease in all demographics.
+There are several long-term studies which found that groups with sodium-reduced diets have lower incidence of cardiovascular disease in all demographics.

 Some researchers cast doubts on the link between lowering sodium intake and the health of a given population.

 Current trends and campaigns

 Government regulatory agencies and clinical organizations, the European Food Safety Authority, the US Centers for Disease Control, and the American Heart Association recommend that consumers use less salt in their diets, mainly to reduce the risk of high blood pressure and associated cardiovascular diseases in adults and children.
 The World Health Organization issued a 2016 fact sheet to encourage reducing global salt consumption by 30% through 2025.

 In 2015, the United States Centers for Disease Control and Prevention began an initiative encouraging Americans to reduce their consumption of salty foods.
-The American Heart Association defined a daily sodium consumption limit of 1500 milligrams (contained in less than 0.75 teaspoon of table salt).
+The American Heart Association defined a daily sodium consumption limit of 1,500 milligrams (contained in less than 0.75 teaspoon of table salt).

 According to a 2012 Health Canada report, Canadians in all age groups are consuming 3400 mg per day of sodium, more than twice as much as needed.
-The US Centers for Disease Control and Prevention stated that the average daily sodium intake for Americans over 2 years of age is 3436 milligrams.
+The US Centers for Disease Control and Prevention stated that the average daily sodium intake for Americans over 2 years of age is 3,436 milligrams.
 The majority of sodium consumed by North Americans is from processed and restaurant foods, while only a small portion is added during cooking or at the table.

 In the European Union, half of the member states legislated change in the form of taxation, mandatory nutrition labeling, and regulated nutrition and health claims to address overconsumption of sodium in response to a 2012 EU Salt Reduction Framework.